zerodarkzone/wiredoor/README.md

 This will:

-- Promp for admin credentials (email and password)
+- Prompt for admin credentials (email and password)
 - Ask for a name for the node (default: current hostname)
 - Register the node in the server
 - Connect it automatically via WireGuard